 7. DIY Logo Makers Are Getting BetterWhereas vector graphics software can be expensive and difficult to master (even for professional designers), online logo makers are specifically designed to be affordable and beginner-friendly.
 On these websites, anyone can choose a logo template and then customize it through an in-browser editor.
 The quality of logo templates, the number of customization options, and the price all vary a lot between these DIY logo makers.
 Some use artificial intelligence (AI) to generate unique logo designs based on user input as well.
 While there aren’t public stats on how many companies use these programs, the logo makers themselves advertise a large user base:

 - Canva claims to have 200,000+ business users on its logo maker program.

 - Another DIY logo maker, Looka, advertises more than 3,241,627 business users.

-At least that’s the case in the United States.
-According to the U.S. Bureau of Labor Statistics (BLS), there were around 290,000 graphic designers working in the United States in 2018.
+1. Self-Employment Is KingAn analysis of market trends shows there were an estimated 273,000 graphic designers working in the United States in 2020.
 Here are the top five sources of employment for those designers:

 - Specialized design services – 10%